 A noticeable difference to original implementation of FS3D relate to substantially improved surface tension treatment within the VOF framework:

-- The improved surface tension treatment of the balanced continuum surface force (bCSF) model, with the curvature being calculated from local height functions, was demonstrated for the hydrodynamics of wavy laminar falling films .
-Simulations using the bCSF model combined with a high-quality curvature calculation allowed to find good agreement with experiments.
+• The improved surface tension treatment of the balanced continuum surface force (bCSF) model, with the curvature being calculated from local height functions, was demonstrated for the hydrodynamics of wavy laminar falling films .
+Simulations using the bCSF model combined with improved curvature calculation allowed to find good agreement with experiments.

 Furthermore, a variety of physical models have been developed and applied to research topics of current interest:

-- Two-phase flows with thermal Marangoni effect were studied , i.e. thermocapillary flows, where local changes of the interfacial temperature cause differences in the surface tension and induce a fluid flow along the interface.
+• Two-phase flows with thermal Marangoni effect were studied , i.e. thermocapillary flows, where local changes of the interfacial temperature cause differences in the surface tension and induce a fluid flow along the interface.
 An additional energy transport equation is solved to obtain the temperature distribution within the two phases.
 For the transport of temperature and diluted species in two-phase flows, the two-scalar approach was developed.
-Furthermore, for the case of droplet migration on a solid wall the dynamic contact line has been modeled within the VOF framework .
+Furthermore, for the case of droplet migration on a solid wall has been investigated within the VOF framework .

-- Rising fluid particles have been investigated foci on the dynamic behaviour of rising droplets and the effect of surface contamination on mass transfer at rising bubbles.
+• Rising fluid particles have been investigated with a focus on the dynamic behaviour of rising droplets and the effect of surface contamination on mass transfer at rising bubbles.
 Recent efforts have been on the accurate modeling of physical and reactive mass transfer.
 Subgrid-scale models allow to capture concentration boundary layers which can be fully embedded in only one computational cell .

 The current research focuses on: